Benefits Of Balloon Exercises: Start It Out Today!

 Balloon exercises double as controlled breathing exercises.
 The deep inhalation and exhalation will enhance the way you breathe as the diaphragm becomes stronger.
 This will push up more air into the lungs and therefore, increase lung capacity.
-Even smokers with poor respiratory muscles can benefit from balloon exercises.
+Smokers with poor respiratory muscles can benefit from this exercise.
 As those muscles strengthen, you’ll improve your posture and relieve back pain.
-These benefits will contribute to a better quality of life, making it easier to exercise and walk up the stairs.

 Balloons are a must for any party.
 They can make things festive and fun!
 But what if they could also benefit your health?
 Yes, it’s true, blowing up balloons is good for you!

 A specific technique is to lay down on your back with your feet on the wall.
 This will put your hips and knees at a 90-degree angle.
 A ball is also placed in between your knees to activate muscles, contract the pelvic floor, and provide stability.

 To start a balloon exercise, hold the balloon in one hand.
 Inhale through your nose for 3 to 4 seconds, and exhale into the balloon for 5 to 8 seconds.1 The controlled breathing, as seen in yoga, will do amazing things for your health.